 Sherbet Lemons are Muggle candy, Dumbledore has strange tastes, but Bain has sweets that grow on trees, which is a bit magic.

 Florean was abducted and murdered by Deatheaters.
-So Scotlandâs smallest ice cream parlour is now run by a family farm and, of course, they have a snake!
+So Scotlandâs smallest ice cream parlour is now owned by the Bergshaw family farm and, of course, they have a snake!

-Occassionally Lucy Bergshaw tests her will power with in a stint in the dream Police box, and
+Occassionally Lucy Bergshaw tests her bicep power with a stint in the dream Police box, and

 Iâve been given the full Bergshaw briefing.
 Their farm is special, all their animals have been given passports and liberty.